 ROOTED (Respecting Ourselves & Others Through Empathy & Dialogue) is a group of trained facilitators dedicated to creating student-led spaces of solidarity, empathy and learning for members of the Columbia community to explore identity, power and privilege and how these forces impact experiences on campus and beyond.

-Our trained student facilitators have prepared three interactive virtual workshops to lead for interested clubs and organizations.
+Our trained student facilitators have prepared several interactive workshops to lead for interested clubs, teams, FSL chapters and other organizations.
 Students of all identities and experiences are invited to participate in these powerful peer-facilitated conversations.
-Each conversation’s goal is to explore how power and privilege intersect with the topic; what participants can learn from hearing one another's experiences; and what can be collectively gained through recognizing our own power and social responsibility.
+Each conversation’s goal is to explore how power and privilege intersect with the topic; what participants can learn from hearing one another's experiences and what can be collectively gained through recognizing our own power and social responsibility.

 Questions?
 Email firstname.lastname@example.org.